Mad Hatter Pepper

 Seeds to grow at home

+You can find Mad Hatter pepper seeds at various online retailers including Johnny’s.
 These peppers are easy to grow all across the United States and North America.
 Peppers love sunshine and warm weather, so they are best grown in the summer.